dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_admin.rst

         -   Sets the filters for a column.

     *   -   |gear_col|
         -   Specifies the unit of time for the column.
 In addition, for the **Monthly Usage** column, specifies the percent usage.

-.. _admin_org_status_viewing:
+.. _admin_managing_organizations_status_viewing:

 Viewing Organization Status
 ---------------------------

 An organization's status is the state of the organization in the organization life cycle and is displayed next to the organization name on the organization's page.
 The life-cycle states are the following:

 .. tabularcolumns:: |l|L|